 The vast difference in the landscapes of the Andean highlands and the Amazonian lowlands reflects deeply in the food you’ll find in each.
 In the harsh climate of the Andes, be sure to try some local specialties, like Chairo – a beef soup with vegetables and chuños – and Saltenas, a local type of Empanada.
 With all of the amazing things to do in Bolivia, you’ll be hungry, but certainly not disappointed.
 If you’re willing to dig a little deeper into your adventurous side, you’ll be rewarded!

-The history of Bolivia is as rich and varied as it is turbulent, with its earliest roots in the Aymara, part of an advanced ancient civilisation from Tiwanaku region in Western Bolivia.
-Around 1000 AD, the Tiwanaku empire fell apart, due to an extreme shift in climate which left all agricultural land dry and barren.
+The history of Bolivia is as rich and varied as it is turbulent, with its earliest roots in the Aymara, part of an advanced ancient civilization from the Tiwanaku region in Western Bolivia.
+Around 1000 AD, the Tiwanaku empire fell apart, due to an extreme shift in a climate which left all agricultural land dry and barren.

-The Incan Empire ruled over much of Bolivia during its later years (1438 to 1527), but it wasn’t long before the Spanish arrived, conquering practically all Incan civilisations by the 16th century.
-Along with the rest of South America, uprisings, rebellions and civil wars raged in Bolivia for the first part of the 19th Century, with independence finally declared in 1825.
+The Incan Empire ruled over much of Bolivia during its later years (1438 to 1527), but it wasn’t long before the Spanish arrived, conquering practically all Incan civilizations by the 16th century.
+Along with the rest of South America, uprisings, rebellions, and civil wars raged in Bolivia for the first part of the 19th Century, with independence finally declared in 1825.

-Although not well-known for its wine, especially with the competition from neighbouring Chile and Argentina, Bolivia is experiencing a resurgence in wine production.
-There are numerous valleys where wine has been made for more than 400 years, mostly around the Central Valley of Tarija, Potosi, La Paz and Cochabamba.
+Although not well-known for its wine, especially with the competition from neighboring Chile and Argentina, Bolivia is experiencing a resurgence in wine production.
+There are numerous valleys where wine has been made for more than 400 years, mostly around the Central Valley of Tarija, Potosi, La Paz, and Cochabamba.

-Claiming the highest altitude wineries in the world, it’s said the higher elevation provides the grapes with more sunlight to intensify the flavours, while cool winds stop the grapes from baking.
-Apparently the high elevation also helps wine to age faster, giving the Bolivians an obvious advantage, allowing them to achieve the same smoothness and balance as other locations in only two years, instead of six!
+Claiming the highest altitude wineries in the world, it’s said the higher elevation provides the grapes with more sunlight to intensify the flavors, while cool winds stop the grapes from baking.
+Apparently, the high elevation also helps the wine to age faster, giving the Bolivians an obvious advantage, allowing them to achieve the same smoothness and balance as other locations in only two years, instead of six!

 When talking about the landscape of Bolivia, the first question to ask is, ‘Which one?!’
-From the high altitude of the Andean mountains providing stunning vistas of rugged mountains and snow-capped peaks, to the deserts and colourful algae lakes of the south and the Amazon rain forest to the east, you can find almost every type of landscape in Bolivia, except of course, for coastal, as it’s one of only two land-locked countries in South America.
+From the high altitude of the Andean mountains providing stunning vistas of rugged mountains and snow-capped peaks to the deserts and colorful algae lakes of the south and the Amazon rain forest to the east, you can find almost every type of landscape in Bolivia, except of course, for coastal, as it’s one of only two landlocked countries in South America.